h3nnn4n/Reverse-Engineering-the-GameBoy-Tetris/mem_locations.md

  * 0xffa6: Seems to be a generic counter for some screen transistions, like 0xffe1 = 0x0d
  * 0xffa7: Is a timer for the softdrop, might be used to control how fast it falls

+ * 0xc203: Stores the piece ID and Rotation at the same number

+All of the address below are somehow related to the falling piece ID

+ * 0xc012
+ * 0xc016
+ * 0xc01a
+ * 0xc01e
+ * 0xc203
+ * 0xfe12
+ * 0xfe16
+ * 0xfe1a
+ * 0xfe1e
+ * 0xff89